quex-tech/developer-docs/general/vm_verification.md

-# Public Verification of Trust Domains
+# Public verification of Trust Domains

 To be announced